mashaan14/YouTube-channel/notebooks/sfm.md

   * extend tracks to the newly registered image

 ### Triangulation
 > A newly registered image must observe existing scene points.
-In addition, it may also increase scene coverage by extending the set of points $\mathcal{X}$ through triangulation.
-A new scene point $X_k$ can be triangulated and added to $\mathcal{X}$ as soon as at least one more image, also covering the new scene part but from a different viewpoint, is registered (Schönberger and Frahm, 2016).
+In addition, it may also increase scene coverage by extending the set of points $𝒳$ through triangulation.
+A new scene point $X_k$ can be triangulated and added to $𝒳$ as soon as at least one more image, also covering the new scene part but from a different viewpoint, is registered (Schönberger and Frahm, 2016).

 ```mermaid
 classDiagram